kwafula/CSC-842/README.md

 QRCode Courer is tool for

 ### Why Should You Care
-Adversaries are using QR Codes to deliver malicious URLs, it is just a matter of time before they use it to covertly exfilter data or better yet deliver malicious code via second-stage post-exploitation malware droppers.
-Defensive Cyber Operators need to be aware of this.
+Adversaries are using QR Codes to deliver malicious URLs and potentially deliver and auto-execute binaries.
+Since adversaries already employ content obfuscation to evade security controls at victim organizations, if not already documented in publicly published intrusion and/or data breach incidents, it is just a matter of time before they use QR Codes to covertly exfilter data or better yet deliver malicious code via second-stage post-exploitation malware droppers.
+Defensive cyber operators need to be aware of this and factor in appropriate detective measures in their  Defensive Cyber Operations (DCO).

 ### My Interest In The Tool
 QR Codes are increasingly becoming a popular vector for delivering malware to mobile devices to establish Command Control (C2) present on compromised devices.
 Adversaries deliver set a QR Code with a malicious URL and trick users who scan it to access and perform an action on a malicious website thinking it is legitimate i.e. a malicious QR Code that has been placed over a legitimate payment QR Code on a restaurant table or street parking meter.
-Having watched a news story about this  about a month ago, and seen classmates Tony Diaz and Michael McFadden demonstrate steganography tools with picture images and pdf files respectively, I asked myself if QR Codes can be used to covertly hide and exfiltrate data undetected.
+Having watched a news story about this about a month ago (See link # 1 Additional Resources below}), read through the work of MattKC where he delivers and auto-executes a binary via a QR Code (See link # 2 Additional Resources below), and seen classmates Tony Diaz and Michael McFadden demonstrate steganography tools with picture images and pdf files respectively, I asked myself if QR Codes can be used to covertly hide and exfiltrate data undetected.
+I wanted to know how else can adversaries employ QR Codes.

 ### Three Main Ideas
-1) BunerLockbox easily downloads/uploads post-exploitation tools or captured data/information in an encrypted file container thus protecting the tools from detection/mitigation by IDS/IPS systems.
+1) QRCode Courier easily encodes obfuscated content in QR Codes.
-2) BurnerLockbox easily deletes (Burns) post-exploitation tools or captured data/information at the target infrastructure in the event that an offensive security mission needs to be aborted.
+2) Content obfuscation is a tactic employed by adversaries to evade detection by deployed content-based security controls.
-3) BurnerLockbox easily secures (Lockbox) post-exploitation tools or captured data/information throughout the cyber terrain of operation, be it command control infrastructure, public internet, or the target infrastructure.
+3) QRCode Courier easily decodes obfuscated content in QR Codes.

 ### Technical Requirements
 1) Ubuntu 22.04 VM